ProfOlaf: Semi-Automated Tool for Systematic Literature Reviews

 \section{Conclusion}

-\name\ addresses key challenges in systematic reviews by combining iterative snowballing with LLM-assisted analysis, striking a balance between automation and human oversight.
+\name\ addresses key challenges in systematic review, combining iterative snowballing with LLM-assisted screening and analysis, striking a balance between automation and human oversight.
 By improving efficiency, rigor, and reproducibility, it enables researchers to conduct higher-quality reviews with reduced effort.
 Given the rapidly growing volume of research in software engineering, \name\ can be valuable in helping SE researchers keep pace with the field.